On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Research Questions

 \subsection{RQ3: How do the sequences of refactoring actions look like when using different budgets?}

-From a constructive (or structural) point of view, the software models are obtained by applying (sequences of) refactoring actions on the initial software model.
-Altogether, these refactoring actions constitute the search space explored by a given algorithm.
-In this context, we can take all the refactoring sequences used in a given experiment and arrange them as a prefix tree, in which the leaves correspond to models and the inner nodes capture actions shared by the different sequences.
+From a constructive (or structural) perspective, the software models are obtained by applying (sequences of) refactoring actions on an initial model.
+Altogether, these actions constitute the search space explored by a given algorithm.
+In this context, we can take all the sequences used in a given experiment and arrange them as a \textit{prefix tree}, in which the leaves correspond to models and the inner nodes capture actions shared by the different sequences.
 This tree representation is useful for identifying unique sequences in a given search space, but also for computing sequence intersections between the trees coming from different algorithms or budgets.

-For instance, \Cref{fig:search-trees-trainticket} and \Cref{fig:search-trees-cocome} show a pair of trees for certain \ttbs and \ccm experiments, respectively.
+For instance, \Cref{fig:search-trees-trainticket} and \Cref{fig:search-trees-cocome} show a pair of trees for \ttbs and \ccm experiments, respectively.
 Each path from the root to a leaf represents a unique sequence of refactoring actions, which can produce one or more models.
 All sequences involve exactly four refactoring actions.
 The colored paths correspond to common sequences (\ie an intersection) between both trees, while the remaining paths are particular to each tree.
-In this way, we can (approximately) determine that using a $30$ min time budget (either for \ttbs or \ccm) generates a subset of models that are structurally different from those generated by running the optimization without any time budget (\referenceP).
-Note also that the number of unique sequences in \referenceP is smaller (\ie less diverse) than that of the space explored with a time budget.
-Our idea with the these trees is to establish a ``profile'' of refactoring actions for a given experiment and then make comparisons with other profiles.
+In this way, we can (approximately) determine that using a $30$ min time budget (either for \ttbs or \ccm) generates a subset of models that are structurally different from those generated by the optimization without any budget (\referenceP).
+Note also that the number of unique sequences in \referenceP is smaller (\ie less diverse) than that of the space explored with a budget.
+These trees help to establish a ``profile'' of refactoring actions for a given experiment and then make comparisons with other profiles.
 In general, the representation and analysis of search spaces have received less attention in the architecture optimization literature, since most works have focused on the objective space.